How to stay safe this holiday season.

-In my 18 years of experience, seeing it again and again, it's still heart-trenching to meet people who just got their homes compromised, or businesses broken into, and all of their valuables, heirlooms, or commercial assets stolen; not to mention, anyone incurring a physical injury or even worse!
+In my 18 years of experience, seeing it again and again, it's still heart-trenching to meet people who just got their homes compromised, or businesses broken into, and all of their valuables, heirloom, or commercial assets stolen; not to mention, God forbidden, anyone incurring a physical injury or even worse!

-We have compiled a list of the most wanted items by burglars and thieves.
-We call it the: "The Burglar's Holiday Wish List", because it's exactly the wish list that they want to put their hands on!
+We have compiled a list of the most wanted items by burglars and thieves, we call it the: "The Burglar's Holiday Wish List", beacuse its exactly what on our wish list that they want to put their hands on.

 "The Burglar's Holiday Wish List"

-Here are the most stolen items you should secure and keep an eye on this holiday season, followed by a list of tips and tactics you can apply, so that you, your family and loved ones can have a safe and happy holiday season:
+Here are the most stolen items you should secure and keep an eye on this holiday season, followed by a list of tips and tactics to help keep you safe; so you, your family and loved ones can have safe and happier holidays:

-• Iphones • LapTops • IPads • IPods • Smart Phones •
+• Iphones • LapTops • IPads • IPods • Smat Phones •

 • Game Consoles • Digital Video Cameras • Entertainment Systems •

-• Cash • Wallets • Purses • Jewelry • Car Keys •
+• Cash • Wallets • Purses • Jewelery • Car Keys •

 • Personal info for identity Theft: Old Computer Hard Drives •

-• Credit Cards • Old Documents • Business cards •
+• Credit Cards • Old Duocuments • Buisness cards •

 • Keys • Tools • Prescription Drugs •